 Step 5.
 Maintain SLP Licensure and Complete Continuing Education Requirements

-Continuing education opportunities are available though the Illinois Speech-Language-Hearing Association (ISHA).
+Many continuing education opportunities are available through the Illinois Speech-Language-Hearing Association (ISHA).
 They offer a yearly conference that meets over a three day period that meets the continuing education requirements, as well as local classes.

 Other than offering continuing education, ISHA provides excellent member resources through a statewide network, public education opportunities, and participation in speech-language-hearing related legislation.